Saki1028/clonebot_Workshop/README.md

 ![img4](images/Controler.png)
 ![img5](images/Controler2.png)

+12. Build your robots!
-12. Prototype and build a superstructure
+    Brainstorm your ideas for your robots.
+Prototype and build a superstructure

-13. Done!
+14. Done!